Dev Guide

 Secrets store

 The secrets store is your general-purpose storage for sensitive data such as API tokens, private webhook URLs, or account identification.
-The secret store is a simplified key-value store that allows you to get, put, patch (atomically), or delete data.
-The data you read/write to the secret store must be a hash of primitive types, such as strings, numbers, booleans, arrays, or other hashes.
-Data written to the secret store is encrypted in-flight and at rest using AES 256-bit encryption.
+The secrets store is a simplified key value store that allows you to get, put, patch (atomically), or delete data.
+The data you read/write to the secret store must be a hash of primitive types, such as string, number, boolean, array, or other hash types.
+Data written to the secrets store is encrypted in-flight and at rest using AES 256-bit encryption.

 🚧